-Amazon has quietly launched a lightweight web for phones for Indian users which it simply calls ‘Internet’.
+Amazon has quietly launched a lightweight web Browser for Android phones for Indian users which it simply calls ‘Internet’.
 We think that the generic name was given to help it get some recognition in searches which could be its selling point in emerging markets like that of India.
-Reports say that the has been sitting quietly on the Play Store since last month and was discovered randomly by the public.
+Reports say that the App has been sitting quietly on the Play Store since last month and was discovered randomly by the public.

 Named as ‘Internet: fast, lite and private’, the browser is already available for users in India, though can only be accessed from a select few phones, owing to the 1000+ installs it has gotten on Google Play.
 The web browser weighs in at 2.4MB and can run on devices running on Android 5.0 Lollipop or higher, clearly indicating that Amazon is targeting users in developing markets.